jtrebosc/JTutils/README.txt

 All programs rely on
  - bruker.py or brukerPAR.py package which needs at least
 	* python 2.2
-	* numpy
+	* numpy 1.0 or 1.7 depending on script
-Some scripts may need newer numpy version (to be tested)

 Most programs will need packages that may not be part of standard modules :
  - numpy